Superconducting dome in ferroelectric-type materials from soft mode instability: Results

 Before we conclude, for the sake of completeness we briefly discuss the possibility of obtaining the experimental $T_c$ curves near $n_c$ in the weak dissipation limit and intermediate $\bar{\lambda}$.
 This requires a $T_c$ enhancement with dissipation at $\bar{\lambda}\sim 0.5$.
 Under this working assumption, we must include a dispersion term of the optical phonon which is quadratic in the momentum transfer $q$ with a prefactor coefficient $\alpha$ that sets the stiffness or ``velocity''~\cite{Setty2021}, i.e. $\Omega(q) = \omega_0 + \alpha \,q^{2}$.
 Numerically evaluating the gap equation as a function of $n-n_c$, we plot the resulting $T_c$ behavior in Fig.~\ref{Stiffness}.
 An explicit dependence on the chemical potential $\mu$ appears due to the quadratic dispersion term of the optical phonon.
 While the role of $\mu$ is to reduce the overall scale of $T_c$ (the chemical potential acts like a mass term and hence reduces $T_c$), the general dome-like trend of $T_c$ with $n$ is preserved for small enough $\omega_0$.
+The experimental optical phonon frequencies in SrTiO$_{3}$ go as low as a few meV (40 cm$^{-1}$) and hence well within the regime of our interest (cfr. \cite{Himmetoglu}).
+Despite the small Fermi energy in SrTiO$_{3}$, we expect the smallness of $\omega_0$ to be well within the dome-like region.
+We must note that for small $\mu$, the current theory will have to be modified to include strong coupling effects.
 For large $\omega_0$ and small $\mu$, the dome gives way to a shallow dip in $T_c$ at the critical point.